This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Customers, students and anyone accompanying students to classes are expected to be respectful to Molesey School of Ballet staff and to one another.
 Students are expected to conduct themselves in a disciplined manner whilst attending their class.

 No bullying towards Molesey School of Ballet staff or students will be tolerated, whether physical, verbal or online.
 No discriminatory language will be tolerated.
-Any such cases, should they occur, should be reported to one of the principles, who will contact parties involved.
+Any such cases, should they occur, should be reported to the principal, who will contact parties involved.

 Molesey School of Ballet reserves the right to exclude a student from their class should their behaviour be considered detrimental or disruptive.
 They also reserve the right to exclude a customer from the school, should their behaviour or actions be detrimental to the school community.